 sc start NewService

-This command will start the “NewService” on the remote system, which will execute the encoded payload that we copied to the System32 folder.
+This command will start the “NewService” on the remote system, executing the encoded payload we copied to the System32 folder.

 Implications

-While sc.exe can be a valuable capability for red team members to perform remote execution and simulate real-world attacks, it is important to note its limitations and implications.
-Firstly, sc.exe is a legitimate tool included with Windows, which makes it difficult to detect malicious use of the tool.
-This highlights the importance of having effective detection and logging mechanisms in place to monitor for suspicious activity and identify potential security incidents.
-Secondly, using sc.exe requires administrative access to the remote system, which may not always be feasible or practical in a real-world scenario.
-Finally, sc.exe can be used to create new services, modify existing services, and stop services, which can make it difficult to determine whether the tool is being used for legitimate or malicious purposes.
-As such, it is important for organizations to monitor the use of sc.exe and other similar tools to identify potential security incidents and respond accordingly.
+While sc.exe can be a valuable capability for red team members to perform remote execution and simulate real-world attacks, it is essential to note its limitations and implications.
+Firstly, sc.exe is a legitimate tool included with Windows, making it difficult to detect malicious use of the tool.
+This highlights the importance of effective detection and logging mechanisms to monitor for suspicious activity and identify potential security incidents.
+Secondly, using sc.exe requires administrative access to the remote system, which may only sometimes be feasible or practical in a real-world scenario.
+Finally, sc.exe can be used to create new services, modify existing services, and stop services, making it difficult to determine whether the tool is being used for legitimate or malicious purposes.
+As such, organizations need to monitor sc.exe and other similar tools to identify potential security incidents and respond accordingly.

 Conclusion

-As a red team member, it is important to always adhere to ethical guidelines and obtain proper authorization before conducting any testing.
-Remote execution techniques should only be used in controlled environments with the appropriate permissions and safeguards in place.
+As a red team member, it is important to always adhere to ethical guidelines and obtain proper authorization before testing.
+Remote execution techniques should only be used in controlled environments with the appropriate permissions and safeguards.